⚠️ This article is protected by copyright.

 Same as with insurance companies, we’ll also leave it up to you to choose a shipping company that works best for your situation.
 We do want to give a shoutout to one company though – if you’re only shipping suitcases or boxes, I can personally recommend Send My Bag.
 They offer top-notch customer service, live tracking of your shipment, and more.

-We’ve unfortunately noticed that during the pandemic, shipping costs have increased dramatically, as have related delivery times.
+We’ve unfortunately noticed that during the pandemic and beyond, along with the dramatic rise of inflation, shipping costs have increased dramatically, as have related delivery times.
 The sooner you can ship your stuff, the better.

 2) Moving – The total cost to move your items to you new home in Germany.
-Perhaps you’ve shipped your belongings to Germany, but the shipping company doesn’t cover delivery.
+Perhaps you’ve shipped your belongings to Germany, but the shipping company doesn’t cover delivery to your new home.
 You’ll need to hire movers to transport everything.
 You could be moving from another European country and have hired movers to drive everything over.
 Perhaps you rented a big truck and are moving everything yourself.
 Whatever your situation, include moving costs here.

 3) Mail forwarding – It’s likely you’ll want to have important documents from your home country sent to Germany.
 Factor in the relevant costs here.
 For example, I used Canada Post’s mail forwarding service when I fist came to Berlin.
 As I still have financial interests in Canada (even years later), I now use Your Canadian Address, a service that provides me with a Canadian address where I can receive mail.
 The service notifies me whenever I receive a new letter and offers me options to have it couriered to Germany or even scanned/emailed.
 If you’re moving from another part of Germany, Deutsche Post offers mail forwarding services as well.

-1) First month rent – For those who are renting a short term flat, taking on a sub-let or will be living in student housing, include the monthly price here.
+1) First month’s rent – For those who are renting a short term flat, taking on a sublet or will be living in student housing, include the monthly price here.

-For those who will start living in their permanent home right away, there’s a lot more to think about.
+For those who’ll start living in their permanent home right away, there’s a lot more to think about.
 When you list your rental costs in our calculator, you need to specify the total rent including both warm and cold costs.

 At the end of every year, your building’s property management firm and/or landlords will review actual expenses incurred and calculate that against what everyone individually already paid in warm rent.
-You could be eligible for a refund or find out you owe them money.
-This could also possibly result in your warm rent being reduced or increased for the following year.
+You could be eligible for a refund or find out you owe them money and it could even result in your warm rent being reduced or increased for the following year.
 This financial review process is usually quite timely and you may receive copies of the financial statement 9-12 months later.
-For example, I just received my 2020 Nebenkosten in September 2021.
-I’m actually still waiting for my refund …
+For example, I received my 2020 Nebenkosten in September 2021 and even then, it was several more months before I received my refund.

-If you’re moving into a WG, talk with your future roommates about how you’ll split the related costs.
+If you’re moving into a WG, talk with your future roommates about how you’ll split the varying costs.

 If you don’t have a flat yet, browse the short term websites we mentioned above, as well as Immowelt, Immobilien Scout, and Immonet to get an idea of approximate costs and enter that in the calculator.